CritFailMods/Icarus-Mods/README.md

 * NEW! - some animals have a rare chance to drop items beyond their typical resources!

 **Dropship Plus**
+* Loadout and dropship inventory increased to 34 slots
+* Shengong O2 tank and canteen come pre-filled and replenish in between missions

 **Envirosuits**
+* All envirosuits now have 4 module slots
+* Larkwell envirosuit have stamina stats added

 **Food Buffs**
 * Buffs that were 600sec are now 900sec